stevepentler/blog.turing.io/source/2015-02-06-rubys-support_joke-easter-eggs.html.markdown

 ```

 Normally you'd have to wrap that code in a method and use a `return` which is really
 just a nerfed goto.
+Notice that you can only return to one place!
-Let me ask you this: Why is it `return` instead of `returnto`?
+Why is it `return` instead of `returnto`?
 Ehh?
 Ehh?
 You're programming with half a toolbox, my friends.
 Where's your `setlongjump`?
 Where's your Duff's Device?

-Want your code to be readable?
-What's more readable than a book?
+**STOP!** Do you want your code to be readable?
+Well, what's more readable than a book?
 Books know about the power of gotos, that's how you [choose your own adventure](http://weirdcanada.com/tag/choose-your-own-adventure/).

-Now, all those underscores around the label and goto are an eyesore, though, lets remove them:
+Lets do something about all those underscores around the label and goto:

 ```sh
 $ sed -i "" -E 's/__(goto|label)__/\\1/' compile.c &&